ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Sequence Number Synchronization Method Registry

-This specification establishes the "Sequence Number Syncrhonization Method" IANA Registry.
+This specification establishes the "Sequence Number Synchronization Method" IANA Registry.
 The Registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{review}}.
 It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, be supplied as well.

 The columns of this Registry are: